jguardado39/A-Kata-A-Day/Python/README.md

 25. Highest and Lowest
 26. Hoop Count
 27. How Many Reindeers
+28. How Old Will I Be In 2099
-28. IQ Test
+29. IQ Test
-29. Jaden Casing Strings
+30. Jaden Casing Strings
-30. Jenny's Secret Message
+31. Jenny's Secret Message
-31. List Filtering
+32. List Filtering
-32. Memorized Fibonacci
+33. Memorized Fibonacci
-33. Multiples of 3 and 5
+34. Multiples of 3 and 5
-34. Multiply
+35. Multiply
-35. Number Encrypting
+36. Number Encrypting
-36. Number to String
+37. Number to String
-37. Observed Pin
+38. Observed Pin
-38. Playing with Digits
+39. Playing with Digits
-39. Polybius Square Cipher
+40. Polybius Square Cipher
-40. Relative Prime Numbers
+41. Relative Prime Numbers
-41. Remove First and Last Character
+42. Remove First and Last Character
-42. Square Every Digit
+43. Square Every Digit
-43. String Repeat
+44. String Repeat
-44. String to Number
+45. String to Number
-45. Stringy Strings
+46. Stringy Strings
-46. Sum without Higest and Lowest Number
+47. Sum without Higest and Lowest Number
-47. Sum of Positive
+48. Sum of Positive
-48. Sum of a Sequence
+49. Sum of a Sequence
-49. Summation
+50. Summation
-50. Supersize Me
+51. Supersize Me
-51. The Book of Mormon
+52. The Book of Mormon
-52. To Square Root
+53. To Square Root
-53. Tribonacci Sequence
+54. Tribonacci Sequence
-54. Unscrambled Eggs
+55. Unscrambled Eggs
-55. Vowel Count
+56. Vowel Count